 Our boys have not been allowed off our premises for over two years but finally, they were allowed out!
 What an exciting day that ws for them!... read more

 It's like breathing—once you quit, your flame dies letting total darkness extinguish every last gasp of hope.
 You can't do that.
 You must continue taking in even the shallowest of breaths, continue putting forth even the smallest of efforts to sustain your dreams.
 Don't ever, ever, ever give up. - Richelle E. Goodrich

-In 1999, David Cowie, a New Zealander, was visiting Eastern Samar in the Philippines.
-While visiting a hospital with Mrs Annie Ambil (the wife of the then governor of Eastern Samar) he came across a small boy, named Ruel.
-His small emaciated body lay on a simple steel bed in this under-staffed and under-resourced facility.
-Ruel's face was scarred by a double cleft lip and palate which meant he had a great deal of difficulty swallowing.
+In 1999, New Zealander, David Cowie, visited Eastern Samar in the Philippines.
+During a visit to a local hospital with Mrs Annie Ambil (the wife of the then Governor of Eastern Samar), he came across a small boy named Ruel.

 Ruel’s small, emaciated body lay on a simple steel bed in this under-staffed and under-resourced facility.
 His face was scarred by a double cleft lip and palate, causing serious difficulty in swallowing.
 With his tiny body wracked with viruses and infections, Ruel was near death.

 With the help of Governor Ambil and his wife, Ruel received the food supplements needed to sustain his life, whilst David raised the necessary funds for Ruel’s surgery.
 In a process taking years, Ruel was nurtured to health and given life-altering surgeries.
 Today Ruel has made a full recovery and is now a healthy growing boy!

 Ruel’s story was the founding of the Ruel Foundation.
 Today the Ruel Foundation has helped thousands of children and their families in the Philippines, Vanuatu and the Fiji islands.